-- Students will be able to assess the impact of nutrition on health. - Students will be able to determine the elements to a nutritionally sound meal and fitness plan to maintain lifelong wellness. - Students will be able to analyze internal and external factors that influence dietary habits. - Students will be able to assess the validity of resources related to nutritional information, products, and services. - Students will be able to explain the effects of disordered eating and eating disorders. - Students will be able to assess food culture and locate dietary guidelines around the world.
+- Students will be able to assess the impact of nutrition on health. - Students will be able to determine the elements to a nutritionally sound meal and fitness plan to maintain lifelong wellness. - Students will be able to analyze internal and external factors that influence dietary habits. - Students will be able to assess the validity of resources related to nutritional information, products, and services. - Students will be able to explain the effects of disordered eating and eating disorders. - Students will be able to assess the similarities and differences of food culture and dietary guidelines around the world.